What to watch on Peacock: The best shows streaming right now

 Number of seasons: 2

-Peacock executives really didn’t know how good they had it with Rutherford Falls.
-Even though the comedy was canceled after two seasons, it will remain one of their top-tier originals.
+Peacock executives didn’t know how good they had it with Rutherford Falls.
+Even though the comedy was canceled after two seasons, it remains one of their top-tier originals.
 Co-created by Sierra Teller Ornelas, Mike Schur, and series star Ed Helms, it follows childhood best friends Nathan and Reagan, who find themselves at a crossroads when a crisis hits their small town.
 Moreover, the show is a joyful exploration of the Indigenous community, with scene-stealing performances from Greyeyes and Schmieding.

 Superstore (NBC: 2015-2021)